"Loo" to "Loz" Obituaries

 county, and Clinton and Hiram of Fishers.
 Burial was had at Pittsford.

-From Ontario County Journal 18 February 1910
+From Canandaigua Journal 18 February 1910

 Naples, N. Y. - John Lord, a resident of Naples for sixteen years